myreceiptt/the-king-nfts/03-the-story.../theres-still-a-chance./README.md

 > Message:\
 > Some passengers immediately said there was a message from one of [**The Melting Archipelago**](../../02-the-creations.../waivfves-1/37.-woman-of-russian/37.1.-absart-idsa-archipelago.md).
 Others said it must be the deception of an evil survivor.
 One person said it sounded like the word "banana" and immediately asked for extra food ration.
 I will not write his name because he was already embarrassed enough after everyone stared at him.
 >
-> I only wrote: record it first.
+> I only wrote: Record it first.
 >
 > Do not immediately marry the land from its first voice.
 Do not immediately suspect it as a trap just because it sounds pleasant either.
 After living too long on [**The ROTY BROI ARK**](../../02-the-creations.../waivfves-1/41.-the-roty-broi.md), some people start to think every pleasant thing will end as a hole.
 That is understandable, but if every pleasant thing is immediately called a hole, then what remains of life will only become an extended practice of drowning.
 >